RDWV/rdwv-sdk/examples/atomic_tipbot/README.md

 - Mongo DB
 - Pyrogram(for bot)
 - qrcode library for generating qr codes
-- Bitcart to do all the bitcoin and lightning job.
+- RDWV to do all the bitcoin and lightning job.

-Special thanks to @reablaz, for his original [Atomic tips bot](https://github.com/reablaz/atomic_tipbot) This bot is rewritten in my style, using modern python 3.6+ f-strings, and of course, Bitcart. (and made this example reproducible)
+Special thanks to @reablaz, for his original [Atomic tips bot](https://github.com/reablaz/atomic_tipbot) This bot is rewritten in my style, using modern python 3.6+ f-strings, and of course, RDWV. (and made this example reproducible)

 ## Installation